chartjs/chartjs-plugin-datalabels/docs/guide/getting-started.md

 `chartjs-plugin-datalabels` must be loaded **after** the Chart.js library!
 :::

-Once imported, the plugin is available under the global property `ChartDataLabels`.
-This is useful to [register/unregister](#registration) the plugin afterward.
+Once loaded, the plugin, available under the global `ChartDataLabels` property, needs to be [registered](#registration).

 ### Module